Mecklenburg County, North Carolina

 Mecklenburg County is the central county of the Charlotte-Concord-Gastonia, NC-SC Metropolitan Statistical Area.
-On September 12, 2013, the county welcomed its one millionth resident.
+On September 12, 2013, it was estimated the county surpassed one million residents.

-Like its seat, the county is named after Charlotte of Mecklenburg-Strelitz, Queen of the United Kingdom (1761–1818), whose name is derived from the region of Mecklenburg in Germany, itself deriving its name from Mecklenburg Castle (Mecklenburg meaning "large castle" in Low German) in the village of Dorf Mecklenburg.
+Like its seat, the county is named after Charlotte of Mecklenburg-Strelitz, Queen of the United Kingdom (1761–1818), whose name is derived from the region of Mecklenburg in Germany.
+It was named for Mecklenburg Castle (Mecklenburg meaning "large castle" in Low German) in the village of Dorf Mecklenburg.

 History

-Mecklenburg County was formed in 1762 from the western part of Anson County, both in the Piedmont section of the state.
+Mecklenburg County was formed by English colonists in 1762 from the western part of Anson County, both in the Piedmont section of the state.
 It was named in commemoration of the marriage of King George III to Charlotte of Mecklenburg-Strelitz, for whom the county seat Charlotte is named.
 Due to unsure boundaries, a large part of south and western Mecklenburg County extended into areas that would later form part of the state of South Carolina.
 In 1768, most of this area (the part of Mecklenburg County west of the Catawba River) was designated Tryon County, North Carolina.

 Determining the final boundaries of these "western" areas between North and South Carolina was a decades-long process.
 As population increased in the area following the American Revolutionary War, in 1792 the northeastern part of Mecklenburg County was taken by the North Carolina legislature for Cabarrus County.
 Finally, in 1842 the southeastern part of Mecklenburg County was combined with the western part of Anson County to form Union County.

 The Mecklenburg Declaration of Independence was allegedly signed on May 20, 1775, and if the document is genuine, Mecklenburg County was the first part of the Thirteen Colonies to declare independence from Great Britain.
 The "Mecklenburg Resolves" were adopted on May 31, 1775.
-Mecklenburg continues to celebrate the Meck Dec each year in May.
-The date of the Mecklenburg Declaration is also listed on the flag of North Carolina, represented by the date of May 20, 1775 as one of two dates on the Flag of North Carolina.
+Mecklenburg continues to celebrate the declaration each year in May, the date of which is included on the flag of North Carolina.

+The first gold rush in the United States, the Carolina Gold Rush, began after a 12-year-old boy named Conrad Reed discovered a gold nugget in a stream in neighboring Cabarrus County.
+Many miners and merchants began settling in the county during that time.
+The first United States branch mint was established in 1837 in Charlotte and continued operations until 1913.
+The original building was moved from its original site and redeveloped as a museum.